 Copper is an essential trace element that is necessary for human health.
-But most of us are not concerned about getting enough cooper, unless you suffer from a specific Copper deficiency disease.
+But most of us are not concerned about getting enough copper, unless you suffer from a specific copper deficiency disease.
 Copper is a naturally occurring element in the world around us.
 It is not available within the body, so it must be obtained from food and drink.

 In the body, copper becomes a critical component of essential enzymes known as cuproenzymes.
 These cuproenzymes support numerous functions in the body including the generation and storage of cellular energy.
 Additionally, copper is important in the formation of our connective tissue to maintain the integrity of that tissue in the heart and blood vessels.

 Copper toxicity is very rare in the general population, but has occurred when a water supply is contaminated.
 Toxicity symptoms are nausea, vomiting, and diarrhea.
 Acute toxicity stimulates a Fenton-type reduction reaction which will result in damage to cells in the liver and kidneys.
 These failures can result in coma and death.